PDBFixer

 3. For membrane systems, confirm the protein spans the bilayer correctly

 If adding missing residues produces unrealistic loop conformations, consider running energy minimization or brief MD equilibration to refine the structure.
-Use PDB Viewer to inspect your results directly in the browser.
+Use PDB Viewer to inspect your results directly in the browser or MolProbity for detailed geometry validation.

 Best practices